Jeremiahonyije/node_passport_authentication/README.md

 # Node.js & Passport Authentication

-This is a user login, registration and access control app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a user login, registration, and access control app using Node.js, Express, Passport, Mongoose, EJS and some other packages.

 ### Version: 1.0.0